avrobullet/avrobullet/README.md

-Data Scientist working for ProCogia
+Data Scientist working for MDA